nwithee/readme-generator/Develop/README.md

   * [Questions](#questions)

   ## Installation
-  Test
+  test

   ## Usage
-  Test
+  test

   ## Contributing
-  Test
+  test

   ## Tests
-  Test
+  test

   ## License
-  Apache_License
+  Academic_Free_License

   ## Questions?
-  You can find all of my projects at https://github.com/nwithee And you can contact me directly at nzwithee@gmail.com
+  You can find all of my projects at https://github.com/test And you can contact me directly at etst